 Each part of the lymphatic system is essential in supporting your health.

 There are both primary and secondary lymphatic organs within the lymphatic system.
 The primary organs include bone marrow and the thymus.

-Bone marrow: Produces white blood cells called lymphocytes which work to fight off disease and infection.
+Bone marrow: Produces white blood cells called lymphocytes, which fight off disease and infection.

-Thymus: Produces white blood cells called T-lymphocytes which help the immune system to fight off infection and illness.
+Thymus: Produces white blood cells called T-lymphocytes, which help the immune system fight off infection and illness.